AlibabaCloudDocs/ros/intl.en-US/Resource Types/ROS/ALIYUN::ROS::Stack.md

 Nested stacks can themselves contain other nested stacks.
 This results in a hierarchy of stacks.
 The root stack is the top-level stack to which all the nested stacks belong.
 The template of the root stack is called the top-level template.
 The ALIYUN::ROS::Stack type nests a stack as a resource in a top-level template.

 In a nested stack template, you can use outputs from one stack as inputs to another stack.
-You can also use the Fn::GetAtt function and set the function parameters to the name of the nested stack and the output value in the Outputs.NestedStackOutputName format to obtain the output of the nested stack.
+To obtain the output of the nested stack, you can use the Fn::GetAtt function and set the function parameters to the name of the nested stack and the output value in the Outputs.NestedStackOutputName format.
 For more information, see [Use nested stacks](/intl.en-US/Stack Management/Use nested stacks.md).

 ## Syntax